MegaHack53/backend_megahack/README.md

     		  "type": "outcome"
         }
       ```
-    - In response expect the same as body with createdAt.
+    - In response expect the same as body with _id and createdAt.